Triumph of the Will: Production

 Riefenstahl, a popular German actress, had directed her first film called Das blaue Licht (The Blue Light) in 1932.
 Hitler was impressed with Das blaue Licht, and in 1933 asked her to direct a film about the Nazis' annual Nuremberg Rally, which became Der Sieg des Glaubens (The Victory of Faith).
 Hitler chose Riefenstahl as he wanted the film as "artistically satisfying" as possible to appeal to a non-political audience, but he also believed that propaganda must admit no element of doubt.

 The Victory of Faith faced numerous technical problems, including a lack of preparation (Riefenstahl reported having just a few days) and Hitler's apparent unease at being filmed.
 Though the film apparently did well at the box office, it later became a serious embarrassment to the Nazis after SA Leader Ernst Röhm, who had a prominent role in the film, was executed during the Night of the Long Knives.
 All references to Röhm were ordered to be erased from German history, which included the destruction of all copies of The Victory of Faith.
 It was considered a lost film until a copy turned up in the 1980s in the German Democratic Republic's film archives.

 In April 1934, Riefenstahl was commissioned by Hitler to create a successor film to The Victory of Faith.
-Riefenstahl however, remain focused on production of her own film Tiefland (which was released only in 1954), while fellow director Walter Ruttmann worked on the party film.
+Riefenstahl however, remained focused on production of her own film Tiefland (which was released only in 1954), while fellow director Walter Ruttmann worked on the party film.
 Ruttmann's ideals departed significantly from The Victory of Faith and sought to reorient the focus of the film onto the history of the Nazi movement rather than Hitler himself.
 Hitler visited the studio on 6 December 1934 and permanently removed Ruttmann from the project, leaving Riefenstahl in sole control of what would become Triumph des Willens (Triumph of the Will).
+Riefenstahl claimed that she attempted to avoid doing the film by committing to Tiefland and having Ruttmann doing it instead.